 After all large sediment has been removed, the water will pass through a block of extremely compressed carbon (and often, other minerals, such as zeolite).
 These minerals have sponge-like properties wherein they can suck chemicals out of the water.

 Building on the previous point, the sponge-like activated carbon block will remove chemicals from the water.
 How many chemicals it has time to remove is directly related to how long it comes into contact with the water.
-When you’re evaluating water filtration systems, you may want to keep an eye on how thick the activated carbon block is—that’ll determine how long the water is flowing through it, and, because of that, how many chemicals the block will be able to remove from your drinking water.
+When you’re evaluating water filters, you may want to keep an eye on how thick the activated carbon block is—that’ll determine how long the water is flowing through it, and, because of that, how many chemicals the block will be able to remove from your drinking water.
+This is what distinguishes the best water faucet filters (in terms of filtration) from others on the market.

-Next, let’s take a look at the benefits of having a home water filtration system.
+Next, let’s take a look at some of the benefits of faucet water filters.

 What Are the Benefits of Faucet Water Filters?

 There’s a basic premise that filtered water is much healthier for you.
-It’s true that drinking overly concentrated amounts of sediment and chemicals that may have laced their way into your groundwater won’t be the best for your system.
-Particularly if you live near a chemical treatment plant or other large factory known for dumping their contaminants into water reservoirs, a water filtration system might be a great investment.
+It’s true that drinking overly concentrated amounts of chemicals that may exist in your groundwater won’t be the best for your system.
+Particularly if you live near a chemical treatment plant or other large factory known for dumping their contaminants into water reservoirs, a faucet mount filter might be a great investment.

 No Foul Smell or Taste